|

 had ridden to a pond with her 3 year old son, Ernie, to gather any

-wounded ducks from hunters.
+wounded ducks from hunters so they could have them for dinner.
 She had to climb down from her horse

 to unlock the gate.
 That is when the first snake appeared.